kevin-hartman/llmops-stacks/README.md

 ```

 ### Previewing changes
-When making changes to MLOps Stacks, it can be convenient to see how those changes affect
+When making changes to LLMOps Stacks, it can be convenient to see how those changes affect
 a generated new ML project.
 To do this, you can create an example
 project from your local checkout of the repo, and inspect its contents/run tests within
 the project.